kryptoklob/OOLights/README.md

 and locations of files in order for the IDE to see everything it needs to.

 ## TODO (Soon)
-- Switch from array to std::vector for led effect instance storage
 - Implement a way to add/remove effects live

 ## TODO (SoonTM)